Lab 03 – Adding a FHIR Controller

 Than you will want to run your image by using the following command.
 This will assign it to the port 4200.

-As long as you have your FHIR server running you can interact with it using the Stack Controller you’ve just created.
+As long as you have your FHIR server running you can interact with it using the FHIR Controller you’ve just created.
 You will see something similar to the UI below:

 In most cases your FHIR server is running on port 8080.
-If it is not than you can adjust this in the stack.json file. https://github.com/danielhmendoza01/skycapp-stack/blob/main/public/stack.json
+If it is not than you can adjust this in the stack.json file.
+As well as several other features. https://github.com/lee-informatics/FHIR-Controller/blob/main/public/stack.json